Endor-Solutions-Architecture/scripts/dismiss_secrets_by_location/README.md

 - Review the locations file carefully before running
 - Always test with dry run mode first
 - Keep log files secure as they contain sensitive information
+- Policy name is hard-coded as "Scripted Secret Exceptions - Do Not Modify"; do not change it manually

 ## License